AdobeDocs/app-builder/src/pages/guides/index.md

 The [Token-Vending Machine](https://github.com/adobe/aio-tvm) is exposed as an out-of-the-box API deployed to [Runtime](/apis/experienceplatform/runtime).

-It enables developers to perform the following actions on behalf of their Project Firefly application credentials:
+It enables developers to perform the following actions on behalf of their App Builder application credentials:

-- Deploy the web assets of their Project Firefly application to the out-of-the-box CDN.
+- Deploy the web assets of their App Builder application to the out-of-the-box CDN.
 - Use the out-of-the-box cloud storage through the [Files SDK](https://github.com/adobe/aio-lib-files).
 - Use the out-of-the-box key-value store through the [State SDK](https://github.com/adobe/aio-lib-state).

 ### CI/CD Support

-The [out-of-the-box CI/CD support](./deployment/ci_cd_for_firefly_apps.md) for Project Firefly Applications consists in:
+The [out-of-the-box CI/CD support](./deployment/ci_cd_for_firefly_apps.md) for App Builder Applications consists in:

 - [Github Actions](https://github.com/features/actions) to [setup the CLI](https://github.com/adobe/aio-cli-setup-action) and use it to [perform actions](https://github.com/adobe/aio-apps-action) such as application testing, build and deployment.
 - [Github Workflows](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to orchestrate the Github Actions upon specific events triggered against the application repository.